Skip to main content

 Overview

-Earn while you train to be a data analyst, and graduate with both a BSc and four years of work experience.
+Earn while you train to become a data analyst, and graduate with both a BSc and four years of work experience.

-Data analysts are highly skilled professionals who collect, organise and study data.
-Day to day, they are typically involved with managing, cleansing, abstracting and aggregating data across the network infrastructure.
+Data analysts collect, organise and study data.
 They report their findings and make recommendations that are key to improving business performance.

-From the second semester of each year, until the summer break, you will complete your on the job learning at PwC in London, working in one of their data teams.
+From the second semester of each year, until the summer break, you will work closely with technology experts at one of PwC's London offices.

 How to apply

 At present, PwC is our sole employer partner for this programme.
-All applications for the PwC partnership should be made through UCAS based on the UCAS application cycle.
-Click here for the UCAS course listing
+All applications should be made through UCAS (look out for the relevant UCAS deadlines).

 After you apply

-Your UCAS form will be reviewed by a member of staff.
-Following this review, we may also invite you to complete some online assessments which will include an online interview and to attend an Assessment Centre.
+Your UCAS form will be reviewed by a member of admissions staff.
+Following this review, we may also invite you to complete some online assessments, including an online interview and assessment centre.

 Online interview